 What's more, the company has reportedly held talks with four different suppliers of LiDAR sensors – that's the lasers that measure depth and distance – suggesting the Apple Car might bear resemblance to the planned fleet of self-driving vehicles from Intel.

-With Tesla, too, hinting at plans to offer its Full Self-Driving (FSD) mode – which allows vehicles to manoeuvre around objects and navigate turns without driver intervention – to customers through a monthly subscription service, it's clear the technology for autonomous, mass-market vehicles exists, at least in some capacity.
+With Tesla, too, now offering its Full Self-Driving (FSD) mode – which allows vehicles to manoeuvre around objects and navigate turns without driver intervention – to customers through a monthly subscription service, it's clear the technology for autonomous, mass-market vehicles exists, at least in some capacity.

-So, to round-up, expect the Apple Car – if indeed it is a car – to be electric, self-driving, heavily integrated with iOS, have technology-packed self-tinting windows, neat new safety features and a market-leading driving range and possibly no steering wheel.
+So, to round-up, expect the Apple Car – if indeed it is a car – to be electric, self-driving, heavily integrated with iOS, have a technology-packed interior with potentially self-tinting windows and VR integration, neat new safety features, a market-leading driving range and possibly no steering wheel.
 And breath...

 Apple Car price

-Of course, with little to no information on whether the Apple Car will be a vehicle, a software or a service, it's almost impossible to predict how much it'll cost – but Bloomberg's aforementioned 2022 report does suggest Apple is aiming for a sub-$100,000 price point.
+Of course, with little to no official information surrounding the Apple Car, it's almost impossible to predict how much it'll cost – but Bloomberg's aforementioned 2022 report does suggest Apple is aiming for a sub-$100,000 price point.

 By and large, that ballpark figure matches the prices of other high-end EVs on the market right now.
 The new Tesla Roadster is the most expensive Tesla available to buy in 2022, with a purchase price of around $200,000 (£145,600 / AU$260,000).
 The Model X Performance, too, is expensive, with a purchase price of $99,990 (around £72,000 / AU$130,000).